perrette/papers/README.md

 Note the configuration file is global (unless `--local` is specified), so from now on, any `myref` command will be know about these settings.
 Type `myref status -v` to check your configuration.
 Install has no impact on actual bibtex and attachment (e.g. pdf) files.
+Crossref requests are saved in the cache directory.
+`myref` can also be used without install, as long as --bibtex and --filesdir are explicitly specified.

 - add pdf to library